-A student is suspended from the DPT Program if they fail to complete necessary remediation to a satisfactory level in the subsequent semester of receiving a "C" or "C-".
-A student who receives a grade lower than a "C-" in a course is suspended from the program.
+A student who receives a grade lower than a "C-" in a course or more than 2 "C"s throughout the program will be suspended.
 In addition, if a student's cumulative grade point average is less than 3.000 for more than two semesters, they are suspended from the program.
 A student who fails a clinical experience will be reviewed for suspension from the program.